 Nikki Maphis is on a mission to eradicate dementia.
-A doctoral candidate in the Biomedical Sciences Graduate Program specializing in Neurosciences and Professional Science and Technology Management, her work involves developing a vaccine to target a pathology—called pathological tau, or pTau—typically found in patients with Alzeimer’s disease as well as other dementias.
+A doctoral candidate in the Biomedical Sciences Graduate Program specializing in Neurosciences and Professional Science and Technology Management, her work involves developing a vaccine to target a pathology—called pathological tau, or pTau—typically found in patients with Alzheimer’s disease as well as other dementias.
 By using a vaccine approach to combat pTau, Nikki explains, “I am stimulating the body’s immune system, specifically B cells, to mount a robust and targeted antibody response in order to target and degrade this pTau in the brain.”

 Nikki’s fight against dementia is personal.
 “My grandmother was diagnosed with Alzheimer’s disease and suffered from this devastating disorder for more than fifteen years,” Nikki says.
 “It was heartbreaking watching her and family struggle with this disease.
-With Alzeheimer’s, it’s not just the person with the diagnosis who is affected, but those who have to take on the primary care-giving role.”
-The financial cost is enormous too, Nikki explains, citing that “in 2019 alone, families spent nearly 290 billion dollars on care related to Alzheiemer’s disease and related dementias, and a lot of this can be unpaid caregiving.”
+With Alzheimer’s, it’s not just the person with the diagnosis who is affected, but those who have to take on the primary care-giving role.”
+The financial cost is enormous too, Nikki explains, citing that “in 2019 alone, families spent nearly 290 billion dollars on care related to Alzheimer’s disease and related dementias, and a lot of this can be unpaid caregiving.”
 To make matters worse, the number of people with Alzheimer’s is expected to triple by 2050 as people live longer, making healthcare costs skyrocket to nearly one trillion dollars.
 Preventing this outcome is just one of the reasons why Nikki believes dementia research is so vital.
 She hopes that, with the right company partnership, her vaccine can enter clinical trials and yield positive results.

 Nikki was no stranger to UNM when she applied for graduate study.
 She worked here for four years as a lab manager, and her mentor, Dr. Kiran Bhaskar, encouraged her to apply to her program.
 “It had always been a goal of mine,” she says, “and after working here for several years and observing the Biomedical Sciences Graduate Program from the outside, I really seized the opportunity to get my doctorate in a field in which I have immense passion.”